 Depositaries of self-managed IRA accounts can help account holders avoid prohibited transactions, but they're not always obvious.
 The IRS is not likely to oversee an IRA holder's investments, so the agency depends on custodians to report prohibited transactions.
-The self-directed IRA allows the account owner to invest in alternative assets, such as real estate, promissory notes, and tax liens.
+The self-directed IRA allows the account owner to invest in alternative assets, such as real estate, promissory notes, gold, and tax liens.
 If properly structured, these investments can produce significantly higher investment returns than those possible through investments available in traditional IRAs.

+Furthermore, many custodians offer the option to convert an IRA into gold, allowing investors to diversify their portfolios and potentially increase their returns.
 A brokerage agency for a regular IRA would send you a tax return every year.
 With a self-directed IRA, your tax preparation is, well, self-directed.
 You should also keep a record of what is allowed by the IRS rules.
 For example, you can't invest in a rental property where you live or in collectibles.

 If you violate these rules, you may run the risk that your balance will become subject to one-time tax.
 Generally, if the owner of an IRA or other disqualified party makes a prohibited transaction, the IRA account loses its IRA status on the first day of the year the transaction took place.
 In addition to these more direct prohibited transactions, the IRS also prohibits investors from indirectly benefiting from their investment.
 A self-directed IRA allows you to explore unconventional areas of retirement investment while enjoying the tax-deferred growth that makes traditional IRAs so attractive.